sakshamsaxena/node-notif/README.md

 3) The express server itself doesn't use Robe as ODM, and instead uses the native Mongo Driver for very basic CRUD operations.
 This is because Robe was picked initially mainly to facilitate the Oplog Tailing easily, as I'm not aware of other drivers/ODMs which support it like Robe does.

 4) Real-time notifications are currently being pushed out as Emails.

+5) To use Gmail you may need to configure ["Allow Less Secure Apps"](https://www.google.com/settings/security/lesssecureapps) in your Gmail account unless you are using 2FA in which case you would have to create an [Application Specific](https://security.google.com/settings/security/apppasswords) password.
+You also may need to unlock your account with ["Allow access to your Google account"](https://accounts.google.com/DisplayUnlockCaptcha) to use SMTP.